Adavid199/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session7.md

 Proposal relevance: In workplace modernization, understanding language systems helps when deploying cloud desktops or shared endpoints.
 For example, ensuring the right runtimes are available for business apps, or installing development stacks for technical teams.

-Language Systems” here refers to the way Linux manages programming languages: providing runtime libraries for execution, development libraries for compiling, and sometimes kernel libraries for deeper system integration.
-It explains the difference between running software and building software, and why both matter in operating system structure and practical labs.

 ## Personal Notes and research following this session